 (g) Information detailing the number of residential and business local exchange access lines the provider served as of December 31st for each of the prior two years and the monthly rate charged to each customer category; and

-(h) A statement under penalty of perjury from a company officer of the provider certifying that if it receives program support the provider will continue to provide communications services pursuant to its tariffs on file with the commission throughout its service territory in Washington for which it is seeking and receives program support during the entirety of the calendar year in which the provider is applying for support from the program.
+(h) A statement under penalty of perjury from a company officer of the provider certifying that if it receives program support the provider will continue to provide communications services pursuant to its tariffs on file with the commission throughout its service territory in Washington for which it is seeking and receives program support during the entirety of the year in which the provider is applying for support from the program.

 (2) Wireless communications provider.
 A wireless communications provider that meets the requirements in WAC 480-123-100 may petition the commission to receive support from the program.
 The provider must petition the commission each year to be eligible to receive support from the program the following year.
 The petition must include the same type of information for the same periods required of wireline communications providers in subsection (1) of this section.
 The first time a wireless communications provider seeks to file such a petition, the provider must first submit its request to file the petition to the advisory board, pursuant to any guidelines the advisory board will adopt, detailing how the provider will compile and supply the information required by this rule.
 The advisory board will make a recommendation to the commission, and the commission will determine the precise information the provider must file in support of its petition.

 (3) Information already on file with the commission.
-To the extent that the provider has filed any of the information required under this rule in conjunction with its application for certification as an eligible telecommunications carrier, the provider need not include that same information in its petition so long as the provider identifies the docket number, documents, and location within those documents in which the provider included that information.
+To the extent that the provider has filed any of the information required under this rule, the provider need not include that same information in its petition so long as the provider identifies the docket number, documents, and location within those documents in which the provider included that information.

 (4) Timing of petitions.
 A provider must file a complete petition that fully complies with this section no later than August 1st if the company seeks support from the program for the following calendar year.
 Program support is available annually until the expiration of the program on June 30, 2019.